daniel-lomezo/ClimaTempo/README.md

 # DevGrid
-For this application, which was proposed to me, I would make requests for an API and query weather information from a list of approximately 170 different cities.
+For this application, what was proposed to me was to perform requests on an API and query weather information from a list of approximately 170 different cities.

 To solve the problem of slowness, I studied a little more the services provided by "Open Wea thermap" I thought it would be better to save the city IDs and their respective names in a SQLite3 database using the file "city.list.json", as it is simpler and easy to get started for a small project with this type of architecture.